New Nonrelativistic Quantum Theory of Cold Dark Matter: Dark matter model and governing equations

 The gravitational potential $V (r)$ is the work that is needed to bring the DM particle from infinity to its location, and is given as $V (r) = - G m / r$.
 By taking the negative gradient of $V (r)$, it yields the acceleration per unit mass of the particle, $a (r) = G m / r^2$ (see Eq. \ref{eq6}).
 Taking the derivative with respect to $r$ one more time, the result is

 which can be included into Eq. (\ref{eq4}) to account for gravitational interaction between a pair of DM particles.
 Then, Eq. (\ref{eq4}) becomes

 with $\mathbf r = r \mathbf {\hat r}$.
-Since $\Omega_h$ = const anywhere inside the DM halo (see Eq. \ref{eq7}), the above new asymmetric equation with the $\Omega^2_g (r)$ term remains valid for any pair located at any point inside the DM halo.
+Since $\Omega_h$ is constant anywhere inside the DM halo (see Eq. \ref{eq7}), the above new asymmetric equation with the $\Omega^2_g (r)$ term remains valid for any pair of particles located at any point inside the DM halo.
 This is an important result as it shows that the developed model of gravitationally interacting pair of DM particles is valid for the entire DM halo.
 The model also allows for the particles of the pair to change their kinetic energy by colliding with other particles in the DM halo.

 According to [1-8,23-26], DM is not a source of any form of electromagnetic, weak or strong interactions, but it is known to interact gravitationally with OM.
 However, in the model of DM considered in this paper, OM is not included, but only gravitationally interacting DM particles are taken into account.